 Note: Instructions for installing the Provar Test Results package are in a later section of this guide.
 This package will be used to capture our test results written back from the Jenkins job.

-First, we will search for External CI in the AppLauncher to begin setting up our Copado to Jenkins integration.
-For the most part we will be operating in the Copado Release Manager, although it is advisable to read all of Copado’s documentation regarding their other applications.
-Follow Copado’s documentation on how to set up an external CI job here: https://docs.copa.do/article/nl2v8znpeh-external-ci-jobs
+First, we will search for External CI in the AppLauncher to set up our Copado to Jenkins integration.
+For the most part, we will operate in the Copado Release Manager, although it is advisable to read all of Copado’s documentation regarding their other applications.
+Follow Copado Configuration documentation on how to set up an external CI job here: https://docs.copa.do/article/nl2v8znpeh-external-ci-jobs.

-Note: We will also be walking through how to set up our integration.
+Note: We will also walk through how to set up our integration.

-From here, select External CI Settings, then select New on the following page.
+From here, select External CI Settings, then choose New on the following page.

-You can name this External CI Setting whatever you wish, but it is advisable that you choose something that is easily identifiable.
+You can name this External CI Setting whatever you wish, but you should choose something easily identifiable.
 For instance, if you have multiple Jenkins instances you want to integrate, name each setting according to the Jenkins instance it belongs to.

-External CI Settings Name: In our case, this is a demo Jenkins server, so we have named it accordingly.
+External CI Settings Name: This is a demo Jenkins server, so we have named it accordingly.

 CI Tool: Jenkins in this case, but Bamboo and TeamCity are also supported here.

 Endpoint: This should be the base URL of your Jenkins server.